slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The less confident you are, the more serious you have to act."
 -- Tara Ploughman*

-> *"You've gotta dance like there’s nobody watching."
+> *"You’ve gotta dance like there’s nobody watching."
 -- William W. Purkey*

 > *"Just get out of the room."